sourander/doc-skeleton/docs/extensions.md

 | :pushpin:     | `:pushpin:`     | Exercise   |
 | :exclamation: | `:exclamation:` | Important  |
 | :book:        | `:book:`        | Read more  |

+:book: The list of Unicode emoji shortnames can be found at [Emojipedia](https://emojipedia.org/twitter/)

 # Mermaid Graphs